hercychang/prep-step-1/part6-data_structures/glossary.md

 * `delete_at(idx)` - Deletes the element at the index specified by the method's argument and returns that element; modifies the original array.
 * `drop(int)` - Returns the remainder of the array after n elements have been taken, where n is the method's argument; does not modify the original array.
 * `first` - Returns the first element of the array.
-* `flatten` - Returns an array of one-dimension; does not modify the original array.
+* `flatten` - Returns a one-dimensional array; does not modify the original array.
 * `join(separator)` - Combines every element of an array into a string and returns the result; splices the elements together with an optional argument (the separator); does not modify the original array.
 * `last` - Returns the last element of the array.
 * `max` - Returns the largest element of an array.